amethystaurora-robo/plasim_rare_events/README.md

 So far results are that seasonal cycle prevents importance sampling from working.

-Plasim sits in the middle of Dijkstra's hierarchy of models \cite{dijkstra2024role}. an Earth System Model of Intermediate Complexity.
+Plasim sits at the middle of Dijkstra's hierarchy of models \cite{dijkstra2024role}. an Earth System Model of Intermediate Complexity.
 This model consists of a dynamical core based on the moist primitive equations representing conservation of momentum, mass and energy, which has been adapted from a simplified general circulation model, the Portable University Model of the Atmosphere (PUMA) \cite{fraedrich2005planet}.
 This has been coupled with systems of lower complexity including land-surface processes, vegetation, ocean and sea ice \cite{fraedrich2005planet}.
 Our version of PLASIM has included an additional functionality of the large-scale geostrophic ocean, which has been implemented by J Hardenberg.

 TODO: Read up on PLASIM
 - quantify general description